ZexinChen/AlphaTracker/Manual/Colab.md

 ## Step 7:

-Now, find the `setting.py` file inside the `Alphatracker` directory: The file should be located in `/Alphatracker/01_Tracking/Alphatracker/setting.py`.
+Now, find the `setting.py` file inside the `AlphaTracker` directory: The file should be located in `/AlphaTracker/Tracking/AlphaTracker/setting.py`.

 **Open this file using the `Text Editor` and NOT Google Docs!!**